John Maffey, 1st Baron Rugby

 John Loader Maffey, 1st Baron Rugby, GCMG, KCB, KCVO, CSI, CIE, (1 July 1877 – 20 April 1969) was a British civil servant and diplomat who was a key figure in Anglo-Irish relations during the Second World War.

 Biography

 Early life

 Maffey was the younger son of Thomas Maffey, a commercial traveller of Rugby, Warwickshire, and his wife, Mary Penelope, daughter of John Loader.
 He was educated at Rugby School and Christ Church, Oxford.

 Career

-He entered the Indian Civil Service in 1899, and notably served as Assistant Secretary to the Chief Commissioner of North-West-Frontier-Province from 1912 to 1916 and then as Private Secretary to the Viceroy of India Lord Chelmsford from 1916 to 1920 and then Chief Commissioner of the North-West Frontier Province from 1921 to 1924.
+He entered the Indian Civil Service in 1899, and served as Assistant Secretary to the Chief Commissioner of North-West Frontier Province from 1912 to 1916 and then as Private Secretary to the Viceroy of India Lord Chelmsford from 1916 to 1920 and then Chief Commissioner of the North-West Frontier Province from 1921 to 1924.
+He was appointed CSI in the 1920 Birthday Honours.
+He was attached to Prince Arthur, Duke of Connaught during his visit to India.
+For his services he was appointed Knight Commander of the Royal Victorian Order in February 1921.
 After a disagreement with the British government in 1924, Maffey resigned from the Indian Civil Service.
 In 1926 he became Governor-General of Sudan, followed in 1933 by his appointment as Permanent Under-Secretary of State for the Colonies.